deober/phaselocker/README.md

 ![Logo](https://github.com/deober/phaselocker/blob/main/phaselocker_logo_with_text.svg)

 A minimal python package for Bayesian cluster expansion.
 Optionally for finding, enforcing and sampling cluster expansion ground state cones.
-For context, see https://doi.org/10.1103/PhysRevMaterials.8.103803
+For context, see https://doi.org/10.1103/PhysRevMaterials.8.103803 and https://doi.org/10.1016/j.commatsci.2025.114330.
+The development of this software was supported by the National Science Foundation, under contract No. 2311370.

 Requires numpy, scipy and bokeh.
 Example notebooks may use additional packages.